Nour Mansour

-Nour Nayef Mansour (نور نايف منصور, /apc-LB/; born 22 October 1989) is a Lebanese footballer who plays as a centre-back for club Ahed.
-Known for his defensive capabilities, Mansour also offers good attacking options through his aerial threat.
+Nour Nayef Mansour (نور نايف منصور, /apc-LB/; born 22 October 1989) is a Lebanese footballer who plays as a centre-back for club Tripoli.

 Coming through the youth system, Mansour started his career with Safa, with whom he won two league titles, one FA Cup, one Elite Cup, and one Super Cup.
-In 2016 he moved to reigning Lebanese Premier League champions Ahed, where he won the 2019 AFC Cup.
-Mansour played for Lebanon internationally, and was part of the squad that participated in the 2019 AFC Asian Cup.
+In 2016 he moved to reigning Lebanese Premier League champions Ahed, where he won the 2019 AFC Cup, among several domestic titles.
+Mansour played for Lebanon internationally between 2010 and 2024, and was part of the squads that participated in the 2019 and 2023 AFC Asian Cups.

 Club career

 Safa

 Coming through the youth system, Nour Mansour started his career with Safa, where he became the captain several years later.
 With Safa he won the Lebanese Premier League twice, the FA Cup once, the Elite Cup once and the Super Cup once.